 "Serious" UFOlogists, led by physicist Bruce Maccabee, have decided to take a "firm stand" defending the authenticity of these photos.
 However, it should be noted that Maccabee's photographic analysis has also unambiguously "validated" the ludicrous Gulf Breeze UFO photos of Ed Walters, which are widely rejected as a hoax even by many UFO believers.
 If we assume that Maccabee's photographic analyses are reliable, we reach an obviously untenable conclusion: that Ed Walters has taken close-up photos of dozens of "genuine" ET craft.
 Maccabee was also recently taken in by a very simple photographic hoax, the Lawton Triangle UFO Hoax.
 Maccabee's credibility as a photo analyst having self-destructed, there is no reason to accept the McMinnville "UFO photos" as authentic, based on anything he says.

-Recent painstaking work by researcher Joel Carpenter has stirred up a great deal of controversy.
+Painstaking work by researcher Joel Carpenter (1959-2014) has stirred up a great deal of controversy.
 It strongly suggests that Trent's "UFO" may be a mirror from an old truck.
+However, this information was removed from the Web (although it was always available using the Wayback Machine at the Internet Archive).
+I have restored Carpenter's original website about the Trent Photos, and placed it on the Internet Archive.

 UFOlogists claim that the illumination in the Trent photos (normal for the morning, but a physical impossibility for an evening shot, as the witnesses claim) was caused by very bright clouds reflecting the sun.
 Unfortunately for them, the U.S. Weather Bureau reported that there were no clouds at all in McMinnville that evening!